lemrey/sdk-nrf/doc/nrf/libraries/bin/lwm2m_carrier/app_integration.rst

     * :c:macro:`LWM2M_CARRIER_ERROR_FOTA_PKG` - This error indicates that the update package has been rejected.
 The integrity check has failed because of a wrong package sent from the server, or a wrong package received by client.
 The :c:member:`value` field will have an error of type :c:type:`nrf_dfu_err_t` from the file :file:`nrfxlib/nrf_modem/include/nrf_socket.h`.

-    * :c:macro:`LWM2M_CARRIER_ERROR_FOTA_PROTO` - This error indicates a protocol error.
-There might be unexpected HTTP header contents.
-The server might not support partial content requests.

-    * :c:macro:`LWM2M_CARRIER_ERROR_FOTA_CONN` - This error indicates a connection problem.
-Either the server host name could not be resolved, or the remote server refused the connection.

-    * :c:macro:`LWM2M_CARRIER_ERROR_FOTA_CONN_LOST` - This error indicates a loss of connection, or an unexpected closure of connection by the server.

-    * :c:macro:`LWM2M_CARRIER_ERROR_FOTA_FAIL` - This error indicates a failure in applying a valid update.
+    * :c:macro:`LWM2M_CARRIER_ERROR_FOTA_FAIL` - This error indicates a failure to update the device.
 If this error persists, create a ticket in `DevZone`_ with the modem trace.
+The following error values may apply:

+      * ``EPERM`` - No valid security tag found.
+The security tag contains the certificate needed to secure the connection to the repository server.
+Check with your operator which certificates are needed for the firmware update, and check that you have provisioned these to the device.
+      * ``ENOMEM`` - Too many open connections to connect to the firmware repository.
+Pay special attention :c:macro:`LWM2M_CARRIER_EVENT_FOTA_START` which promts you to close any TLS socket.
+      * ``EBADF`` - Incorrect firmware update version.
+The Firmware could not be applied to the device.
+Check that you are providing the correct FOTA and that it's compatible with the current Firmware.

     * :c:macro:`LWM2M_CARRIER_ERROR_CONFIGURATION` - This error indicates that an illegal object configuration was detected.